logo

 Strength, power, explosiveness

-Let’s dive into whether or not you need to barbell squat.
+Let’s dive into whether or not you need to have the barbell squat in your training routine.

-A squat rack and barbells can be found in just about every single gym that you walk into, but where did the movement originate from?
+A squat rack and barbells can be found in just about every single gym that you walk into (except maybe a Planet Fitness).
+That being said, most gyms give you the option to squat, but where did the movement originate from?

 In the early 1900s, the exercise that we have come to know as the squat, it was actually simply labeled “bending on the knees”.
 At this time, the squat rack had not yet been invented and lifting heavy weights that were resting on the shoulders was too difficult, so as a result, knee bending was often performed lightly throughout different sets and reps.
 Unsurprisingly, this was responsible for often causing many injuries.